pschichtel/JavaCAN/README.md

 The value for the `<module>` placeholder used throughout this section is `core` and if the EPoll support is used, an additional option with `epoll` for `<module>` is necessary.

+## Troubleshooting

+In case you have issues, have a look at the [troubleshooting document](TROUBLESHOOTING.md).

 ## How to build

 ### Prerequisites